mesalock-linux/mesalink/README.md

     directory
   - Experimental SGX Remote Attestation for Untrusted Enclaves (see [SGX_README.md](examples/sgx_uera_client/SGX_README.md))
-* 0.7.2 (11-24-2018)
-  - Client authentication
-  - Use armv7-linux-androideabi for Android builds
-* 0.7.1 (09-05-2018)
-  - SSL_CTX_load_verify_location
-  - Fix duplicate `floatdisf` symbols

 See [OLD_CHANGES.md](OLD_CHANGES.md) for further change history.

-## Feature highlights

- * **Memory safety**.
-MesaLink is impervious to bugs like Heartbleed and buffer overflows becuse it is written in Rust.
- * **Cross Platform**.
-Linux, macOS, Android, Windows; x86, x86_64, armv7,
-   aarch64... you name it.
-MesaLink probably compiles for it.
- * **Modern Ciphersuites**.
-MesaLink uses the best ciphersuites including AES-GCM, Chacha20Poly1305, and elliptic-curve key exchange with perfect forward secrecy.
- * **TLS 1.3**.
-Eight years since TLS 1.2, the faster and more secure TLS standard, is now in Rustls and MesaLink.
- * **Blazing Fast**.
-X25519 key exchange, AES-NI support, no language runtime like Java/Go.
-MesaLink runs at full speed on your metal.
- * **Flexible Configuration**: MesaLink offers flexible configurations tailored to your needs.
-You can customize which ciphers and TLS versions are built-in.
- * **Transparent Replacement**.
-MesaLink provides OpenSSL-compatible C APIs.
-   Want to use MesaLink in curl or Android?
-No problem.
- * **Production Ready**.
-Baidu uses MesaLink in production with 10M monthly active users as of 12/2018

-MesaLink depends on two Rust crates: [rustls](https://github.com/ctz/rustls) and [sct](https://github.com/ctz/sct.rs).
-With them, MesaLink provides the following features that are considered secure for most use cases:

-* TLS 1.2 and TLS 1.3
-* ECDSA and RSA server authentication
-* Forced hostname validation
-* Forward secrecy using ECDHE; with curve25519, nistp256 or nistp384 curves.
-* Safe and fast crypto primitives from BoringSSL
-* AES-128-GCM, AES-256-GCM and Chacha20-Poly1305 bulk encryption
-* Built-in Mozilla's CA root certificates

 ## Supported ciphersuites